Business systems planning: Verifying study impact

 An IS planning and management study should be conducted.
 When the organization has finished its work on processes and data classes, it should explore the functions and goals of the system with a list of requested departmental changes and a cost analysis.

 Proposals

 Final recommendations and plans are made for the organization during this step, which encompasses information architecture, IS management and information-subsystem development and includes costs, profits and future activities.

 Presentation

 This is the agreement of all interested parties (team, management and sponsor) on future actions.

 Final step

 The organization should establish specific responsibilities during the project's implementation.
 There is usually a controlling commission, ensuring consistency across the IS.

 BSP, in addition to its value to IS planning, introduced the process view of a firm.
 The business process reengineering of the 1990s was built on this concept.
 It also demonstrated the need to separate data from its applications using it, supporting the database approach to software development methodology.

 Criticism

-The effectiveness of BSP and other similar planning methodologies has been questioned: